EITC Tax Credit Program

 - Retaliatory Fees under section 212 of the Insurance Company Law of 1921

 - Sub Chapter S corps, limited partnerships and other pass through organizations are eligible. (filing PA forms 20S or 65).
-Deadline is JULY 1, 2016.
-Two year applicants may apply May 15.
+Click here for Deadlines.

 Can your company take advantage of the EITC program and support public education?
 See the information below and contact Gail Acosta at email@example.com.